Sheppard West station: Subway infrastructure in the vicinity

 The subway platform is located underground east of Allen Road.
 There is a complex crossover just south of the station, which incorporates a switch to a single track which branches off to the west in a tunnel to access Wilson Yard.
 The line continues underground for 750 m and crosses to the west side of the road; after exiting at the Clanton Park Portal, the line runs on the surface past Wilson Yard and passes the original north access track to it.
 South of this point, the line partially uses what were originally the non-revenue yard access tracks north of Wilson, the previous terminal station.
 North of the station, the line turns sharply northwest to cross under Allen Road again, then leaves Allen Road's alignment and heads via a compound curve toward Downsview Park station.
 Immediately north of the station, there is a trackless third tunnel between the service tunnels, built when the station was a terminus to accommodate a potential third tail track, but which may now be used to house a potential pocket track.

 Surface connections

 Several TTC routes serve the station, as does one York Region Transit (YRT) route.
-For YRT bus riders, disembarking is done on-street outside the station as additional fares are required when transferring between YRT and the TTC.
+For YRT bus riders, disembarking is done on-street outside the station as an additional fare is required – for cash payments – when transferring between the TTC and YRT.

 Proposed Line 4 extension

 The original plans for Line 4 Sheppard called for it to terminate at this station (then Downsview) and connect there with Line 1, but during construction in the late 1990s, the extension of Line 4 was halted after the first phase due to funding issues.
-Plans to extend Line 4 are currently inactive, but some local politicians (such as former Toronto mayor Rob Ford) have tried to revive the Line 4 expansion.
+Plans to extend Line 4 became inactive for many years, but some local politicians (such as former Toronto mayor Rob Ford) tried to revive the Line 4 expansion.
+In 2023, Metrolinx began public consultations for a potential revival of the extension of Line 4 west towards Sheppard West station, as well as east towards Scarborough.